Welcome to ACFO-ACAF!

 Joint Career Development Program (JCDP)

-The Joint Career Development Program (JCDP) is jointly administered by ACFO-ACAF and the Office of the Comptroller General and provides $1,000,000 annually in free professional development each year.
+The Joint Career Development Program (JCDP) is jointly administered by ACFO-ACAF and the Office of the Comptroller General and provides over $1,000,000 annually in free professional development each year.
 Originally launched in September 2017, the program has seen thousands of financial officers from more than 60 departments receive training.
 All training recipients are selected by random draw, therefore all members have an equal chance of receiving free training.
 There is a large offering of training under the JCDP, including ACFO-ACAF’s flagship PD day, Spring Tune Up, that hosts more than 1,000 members each year.

 History of ACFO-ACAF